Famous Landmarks in Ireland

 Newgrange – Famous Landmarks in Ireland

-Inside the tomb, there are long passages and a cross-shaped chamber with three alcoves.
+Inside the tomb are long passages and a cross-shaped chamber with three alcoves.
 Newgrange is a place of astrological and religious importance.
 Access to the historic landmark is only available through guided tours.

 One of the main things that Newgrange is known for is the gorgeous illuminations within the passages and chambers caused by the winter solstice sun.
-Above the Newgrange entrance, there is a roof box opening that helps to create these beautiful sun illuminations into the tomb.
-Every year lots of people gather at the attraction just to see the Winter Solstice Sun.
+Above the Newgrange entrance is a roof box opening that helps create these beautiful sun illuminations into the tomb.
+Every year, many people gather at the attraction just to see the Winter Solstice Sun.

 Blarney Castle and Gardens

-Ireland is known for its great and stunning castles and the Blarney Castle is one of best medieval castle found here.
+Ireland is known for its tremendous and stunning castles, and Blarney Castle is one of the best medieval castles found here.
 That’s why it is considered one of the famous landmarks in Ireland.
-It is mostly known for being the location of the ‘Blarney Stone’.
+It is mainly known for being the location of the ‘Blarney Stone’.

 The Legend of Blarney Stone

-The famous stone is built in the walls of the battlement of Blarney Castle.
+The famous stone is built on the walls of the battlement of Blarney Castle.
 It has become a popular attraction in its own right.
-There are many fascinating legends that surround the stone.
+Many fascinating legends surround the stone.
 Legends say that those who kiss the stone will obtain the gift of eloquence.
-You’ll have to find out if this legend is true with a visit to the stone.
+You’ll have to visit the stone to find out if this legend is true.

-But the famous stone is only one part of the attractions found at Blarney Castle.
-The Blarney Castle grounds have many attractions from its ancient trees and beautiful parkland with one of the best gardens in Ireland.
+But the famous stone is only one of the attractions at Blarney Castle.
+The Castle grounds have many attractions, from its ancient trees and beautiful parkland to one of the best gardens in Ireland.

-There is a lot to see when it comes to the gardens from the Poison Garden where you will discover some of the most toxic plants in the world.
-Or the Herbaceous border that features a range of colours and herbaceous.
+There is a lot to see in the gardens, from the Poison Garden, where you will discover some of the most toxic plants in the world, to the Herbaceous border, which features a range of colours and herbs.
 It is beautiful to walk through.

 Blarney Castle - Famous Landmarks in Ireland